ForgeRock/forgeops/README.md

    * The Access Manager Core Token Service (ds-cts).
 * A Gatling test harness, which exercises the basic deployment and can be modified to include additional tests.

-The 7.0 deployment provide the following additional enhancements:
+The 7.0 deployment provides the following additional enhancements:

 * AM and IDM are integrated, and share a common repository for users.
 The directory server instance (ds-idrepo) is used as the user store for both products, and as the managed repository for IDM objects.
 A